 It is working for the Hutchinson family, and Charity Hutchinson hopes it helps others tackle the topic too.
 "I think the best thing about being a Santa is knowing that you're a part of someone else's happiness," she said.

 "I think that what people should take from this amazing story isn't just a way not to break your kids' hearts, but that giving is at the heart of Christmas, and that it also isn't just a one-time-a-year thing.
 The lesson isn't to just be generous and kind once a year, but to find ways to be a Santa all throughout the year."

-This story was first published on December 8, 2016.
+Editor's note: This story was first published on December 8, 2016, and has been updated.